ExclamationLabs/connector-grafana/README.md

 ## Creating a Grafana Dashboard

-A grafana dashboard is automatically created when a datasource is created and the connector configuration contains a dashboard template.
-The connector will make a case sensitive substitution of  “&lt;DataSourceUID>” or “__DataSourceUID__” in the template with the uid of the Datasource.
+A grafana dashboard is automatically created when a data source is created and the connector configuration contains a dashboard template.
+The connector will make a case sensitive substitution of  “__DataSourceUID__” in the template with the uid of the Datasource.
 The dashboard is actually associated with an organization so the value is stored in the organization schema.
-When a dashboard is created it is set as the organization’s preferred home dashboard.
+When a default dashboard is created it is set as the organization’s preferred home dashboard.

 ## Updating a Grafana Dashboard

-The connector will update the Grafana Dashboard for a Datasource whenever the Datasource is updated, The Dashboard Template exists, and the Dashboard Update option is set to true.
+The connector will update the Grafana Dashboard for a Datasource whenever the Organization is imported, The Dashboard Template exists, and the Dashboard Update option is set to true.
 When a dashboard is updated the organization's preference for home dashboard is also updated to the dashboard UID.